Guide to Online Nursing Programs in South Dakota

 South Dakota Requirements for RN Licensure

-The South Dakota Board of Nursing dictates state RN licensing requirements.
-South Dakota also maintains a nurse licensure compact with North Dakota, Iowa, and Nebraska, meaning a nurse with a multistate license also has the ability to practice in other compact states remotely.
-The steps below walk you through RN requirements in South Dakota.
+The South Dakota Board of Nursing oversees state RN licensing requirements.
+South Dakota also maintains a nurse licensure compact with North Dakota, Iowa, and Nebraska, through which a nurse with a multistate license can practice in South Dakota or any of the other compact states.

 1 – Nursing Degree from Accredited School